Capsule Wardrobe Planner: How to Build a Minimalist Wardrobe

 The answers to these questions will help you decide if making the purchase is the best idea.

-And these questions will help you give more thought into each clothing purchase, ensuring you aren’t overspending or blowing up your budget every time you go clothing shopping.
+These questions will help you give more thought to each clothing purchase, ensuring you aren’t overspending or blowing up your budget every time you go clothing shopping.

 Final Thoughts on Capsule Wardrobe Planning